grnet/icaas/docs/api.rst

 Private API Operations
 ======================

-This is to be used only by the ICaaS Agent.
+Those are to be used only by the ICaaS Agent.

 Update Build
 ------------